Castro19/LAEP-GPT/tasks.md

 - Work with creating assistants, threads, and managing scalability.
     - Teacher-account based assistants made
     - Ethics assessor and social justice assessor assistants to be made
+    - Matching assistant created + given information on teachers in order to match

 - Test what happens when two users send a message at the same time